nojusus/write-ups/ctflearn/forensics/qr-code_inception.md

-Scanning the downloaded inception.png file's QR code, you get a hint that you need to look closer.
-Zooming into the image, you can find a lot of smaller QR codes inside the big one.
-Python is a good solution to avoid manually scanning each one.
-You can use this program.
+Download the provided file "inception.png".
+Scan the QR codes inside the image with this program:
 ```python
 import cv2
 import numpy as np